 “Our whole life is an Education — we are ‘ever-learning,’ every moment of time, everywhere, under all circumstances something is being added to the stock of our previous attainments.
 Mind is always at work when once its operations commence.
 All men are learners, whatever their occupation, in the palace, in the cottage, in the park, and in the field.
 These are the laws stamped upon Humanity.” – Edward Paxton Hood, Self-Education: Twelve Chapters for Young Thinkers, 1852

-Here are 7 famous people who have dedicated their lives to lifelong learning.
+Here are 9 famous people who whole-heartedly embrace lifelong learning.

-- Walt Whitman—one of America’s most famous poets was a lover of reading as much as possible, taught himself to write and was even self-published.
+One of America’s most famous poets was a lover of reading as much as possible.
+He even taught himself to write and later became self-published.

-- Walt Disney—this lifelong learner actually taught himself to draw through correspondence school and continued to learn throughout his entire life.
+This lifelong learner actually taught himself to draw through correspondence school.
+Walt Disney continued to learn new skills like this throughout his entire life.

-- Benjamin Franklin—he took to learning on his own, working with others who had experience to understand topics like Italian, meteorology and gulf streams.
+He took to learning on his own, working with others who had experience to understand complex topics like Italian, meteorology and gulf streams.